Ryan Manning: Galway United

-After a single season at Mervue he moved to fellow First Division side Galway United for the 2014 season.
+After his debut season at Mervue he moved to fellow First Division side Galway United for the 2014 season.
 Manning and Galway had a brilliant season as they went on to win promotion to the Premier Division via the Promotion/relegation playoffs, with Manning scoring in both legs of the final as United brushed aside Premier Division outfit UCD in a 5–1 aggregate win.

 Queens Park Rangers

-In January 2015 Manning was signed by Queens Park Rangers on a two and a half year contract.
+In January 2015 Manning was signed by Queens Park Rangers on a two-and-a-half-year contract.
 The then manager Harry Redknapp stated he was delighted that Ryan had signed for QPR after having received interest from other Premier League clubs.

-After Redknapp departed QPR, Manning initially did not feature under the first team under managers Chris Ramsey or Jimmy Floyd Hasselbaink.
+After Redknapp departed QPR, Manning initially did not feature in the first team under managers Chris Ramsey or Jimmy Floyd Hasselbaink.
 But, with the arrival of Ian Holloway, he was given his first team debut on 31 December 2016 against Wolves a game that Rangers went on to win after having had a run of six consecutive losses.
 He performed so well that he was hailed by his manager as having been "outstanding".
 Manning described his own debut as a dream come true, especially as he only received his squad number the day before.
 He impressed in his next two games, which were all victories, and he was thus awarded a new contract tying him to the club until 2019.
 He rounded off the month by scoring his first league goal against Fulham on 21 January, in a game which ended in a 1–1 draw against their west London rivals.